bkase/splat/README.md

-# lean-succinct
+# SPLAT — Succinct Proofs and Linear Algebra Theorem-proven

-A Lean 4 formalization effort for the notes `2023-succinct-la.pdf`, tracking the linear-algebraic preliminaries that underpin succinct argument systems.
-At the moment everything lives in `Succinct.lean`, which mirrors Section 1.1 and the parts of Section 1.2.
+A Lean 4 formalization of the notes `2023-succinct-la.pdf`, capturing the linear-algebraic preliminaries that underpin succinct argument systems.
+The project now lives under the barrel module `Succinct.lean` with a small family of focused submodules.

 ## Project status

 - ✅ Section 1.1 (vectors, matrices, subspaces) is formalized with idiomatic mathlib constructions.
-- ⚙️ Section 1.2 is in progress; the file already contains Vandermonde and evaluation-map scaffolding that upcoming lemmas plug into.
+- ⚙️ Section 1.2 in progress; Vandermonde/evaluation scaffolding, linear codes, weights, and distance are organized as modules.
-- 📄 The original reference lives alongside the code as `2023-succinct-la.pdf` so you can diff Lean statements against the text easily.
+- 📄 The source notes live beside the code as `2023-succinct-la.pdf` for easy cross-checking.

 ## Getting started